XLB: A differentiable massively parallel lattice Boltzmann library in Python: Performance

 \section{Performance}

 Compared to low-level programming languages like C++, it is not straightforward to incorporate certain performance optimizations in JAX without compromising the readability and flexibility of the codebase.
 In C++, for example, a user has direct control over many low-level aspects, such as memory layout, explicit SIMD (Single Instruction, Multiple Data) vectorization, and fine-grained control over how data is loaded into cache.
 These optimizations are required for achieving maximum performance in LBM.
 However, JAX abstracts away many of these low-level details to simplify the user experience and maintain its high-level API.
 While this abstraction makes JAX more user-friendly and flexible, especially for conducting complex mathematical operations and automatic differentiation, it can limit the ability to employ specific performance optimizations that are readily accessible to a C++ user.
+We are actively working to mitigate these limitations in XLB and achieve state-of-the-art performance and aim to add a kernel-based backend to XLB based on Warp~\cite{warp2022}.
+Below, we present performance characteristics of the current XLB version, which relies on the JAX backend.

 To better understand the actual performance capabilities of XLB, especially in the context of these inherent trade-offs and JAX's unique computational model, we have conducted a series of detailed performance evaluations.
 We discuss the performance characteristics of the XLB library across single GPU, multi-GPU, and distributed systems.
 The XLB library offers satisfactory performance even on desktop GPUs.
 Although it does not match the speed of highly optimized LBM codes written in low-level programming languages (see e.g.~\cite{sailfish2014, meneghin2022neon,krause2021openlb,Latt:2021:stlbm}), it is sufficiently fast for most practical use cases.
 The library is also scalable, allowing for performance scaling when required.